-The AECLJ is organised under the law of England and Wales as a company limited by guarantee on a not for profit basis.
-The Directors of the AECLJ (known as the “Council”) comprise nominated judges from the Member States of the EU.
-The President of the AECLJ is Judge Marina Tavassi of the Court of Appeal, Milan, Italy.
+The AECLJ is currently organised under the law of England and Wales as a company limited by guarantee on a not for profit basis.
+The Directors of the AECLJ (known as the “Council”) comprise nominated judges.
+The President of the AECLJ is Judge Marina Tavassi the first woman to be President of the Court of Appeal, Milan, Italy and on the Enlarged Board of Appeal of the European Patent Office.
 Sir Christopher Bellamy, (who was the first President of the United Kingdom Competition Appeal Tribunal, a former judge of the Court of First Instance of the European Communities and the first President of the AECLJ) is the Honorary President of the AECLJ.
 The Treasurer is Sir Peter Roth (current President of the UK Competition Appeal Tribunal).

 The members of the AECLJ have elected an Executive Committee to be primarily responsible for the implementation of the AECLJ’s activities.
 In addition to the President and Treasurer of the AECLJ, the members of the Executive Committee are the following persons:

 Judge Mads Bundgaard Larsen - Maritime and Commercial High Court, Denmark – host judge for 2019

 Judge Théa Harles-Walch - Court of Appeal, Luxembourg – past host judge

 Judge Irmantas Jarukaitis - European Union Court of Justice

 Judge William McKechnie - Supreme Court, Ireland – a Past President